Felikesw/356-final-project/README.md

 ### Alternative Set Up

-If you are not using conda, you can still run this project in an environment with Python 3.7 with matplotlib installed.
+If you are not using conda, you can still run this project in an environment with Python 3.7 with mysql connector installed.

 ```bash
 # px: Installing mysql connector python package